 Key Features: GPower platinum spark plug is designed to improve fuel mileage and decrease emissions!
 Win-Win in our book

-NGK has an excellent name in the vehicle industry for more than one reason.
-NGK offers high- quality products and when you see this item’s price you’ll love the affordability.
+The NGK brand is one of the most trusted names in the automobile industry.
+NGK offers high-quality products.
+This kit also happens to be one of the more affordable options in the market.
 This item comes in packs of 6, which makes it ideal when it’s time to swap all the spark plugs in your car.
 If only one is faulty though, you unfortunately have a higher expense than necessary.
 Be sure to use their quick lookup tool to make sure the G-Power will fit your car or truck: NGX spark plug lookup

 What will you love about these spark plugs?